0. Introduction

 5.0 PRODUCT REALIZATION

-Planning of product realization process starts with the review of customer enquiry, contracts, and amendments of contracts if any as described and specified below; This may include but not be limited to product or service requirement as specified by the customer, specification or other statutory or regulatory requirements; development of required process and process documentation; and establishment of product verification and validation programs.
-The plan also defines requirement for records necessary to demonstrate process and product conformity.
+Planning of the product realization process starts with the review of customer enquiry, contracts, and amendments of contracts if any as described and specified below; This may include but not be limited to product or service requirements as specified by the customer, specification or other statutory or regulatory requirements; development of required process and process documentation; and establishment of product verification and validation programs.
+The plan also defines the requirement for records necessary to demonstrate process and product conformity.

 5.1 CONTRACT REVIEW